ircdocs/modern-irc/index.md

 It must be noted that `<realname>` must be the last parameter because it may contain SPACE `(' ',` `0x20)` characters, and should be prefixed with a colon (`:`) if required.

-Since it is easy for a client to lie about its username by relying solely on the `USER` command, the use of an "Identity Server" is recommended.
-This lookup can be performed by the server using the [Ident Protocol](http://tools.ietf.org/html/rfc1413).
-If the host which a user connects from has such an "Identity Server" enabled, the username is set to that as in the reply from that server.
-If the host does not have such a server enabled, the username is set to the value of the `<username>` parameter, prefixed by a tilde `('~', 0x7E)` to show that this value is user-set.
+Servers MAY use the [Ident Protocol](http://tools.ietf.org/html/rfc1413) to look up the 'real username' of clients.
+If username lookups are enabled and a client does not have an Identity Server enabled, the username provided by the client SHOULD be prefixed by a tilde `('~', 0x7E)` to show that this value is user-set.

 The maximum length of `<username>` may be specified by the {% isupport USERLEN %} `RPL_ISUPPORT` parameter.
 If this length is advertised, the username MUST be silently truncated to the given length before being used.
 The minimum length of `<username>` is 1, ie. it MUST not be empty.
 If it is empty, the server SHOULD reject the command with [`ERR_NEEDMOREPARAMS`](#errneedmoreparams-461) (even if an empty parameter is provided); otherwise it MUST use a default value instead.